susansilver/suzza-dev-v2/src/content/docs/Five/fonts.md

 description: How to add custom fonts to your Astro website
 ---

 There are ways to add custom fonts to your website.
 You might want one for your logo, headings, or to highlight text.
-I use fonts for my logo and my blockquotes.
+I use fonts for my logo and my block-quotes.
 In this way, I can make both stand out and don't need to rely on graphics for fancy text!

 There is an integration for Astro that makes this easier.
 It is called Astro Font.

 ## Using Astro Font

 You will find the [instructions for Astro Font](https://www.launchfa.st/features/astro-font) on their website.
 The nice thing about it is that you can use Google Fonts or local fonts.
 All you have to do is to import add your code to the head tag.
-It will automatically add the font face declorations and optimize your fonts.
+It will automatically add the @font-face declarations and optimize your fonts.

 You have to use a CSS Selector to apply your fonts.
 So, you might have to create a class.
 This is how I applied it to my logo by using the class .logo.
 Though you can easily use a heading like H1 as well.
 Or using body to make it the font for your body text.
 Visit the website to see more examples.

+By the way, You can download Google Fonts to use locally with the utility [Google Webfonts Helper](https://gwfh.mranftl.com/fonts).
+This is my preference and what I have used for my website.

 Here is my setup with local fonts.
 If you use this method, you will have to add your fonts to a public folder so they will load.